Counter Top Comparison

-Cons: Some Seams.
+Cons: Some Seems.
 Price can vary greatly.

-Cambria is an excellent countertop choice.
 These products combine quartz and resins to create a non-porous durable surface.
 It has a natural stone look.
 Cambria is certified by the GREENGUARD Environmental Institute.
 It also has a lifetime warranty and is made in the USA.

 Pros: Scratch and heat resistant.
 Does not require the use of polishes and sealers.
 More consistent patterns than granite.
 Wide color choices.

-Cons: More expensive than granite.
-Visible Seams.
+Cons: Almost as expensive as granite.
+Visible seams.

 Wood countertops have often been used to give a natural warm appearance.
 Most wood countertops are made with hardwoods glued together in strips.
 Butcher Block is constructed this way with rock maple or beech.